On the Complexity of Language Membership for Probabilistic Words: CFLs and Unambiguity

-\begin{proof} Take any \#P-complete counting problem $\Pi$, which by definition can be expressed as the number of accepting runs of some nondeterministic polynomial-time Turing machine $\mathcal{M}$.
-We use standard notions of Turing machines, omitting formal definitions.
+\begin{proof} Take any \#P-complete counting problem $\Pi$, which by definition can be expressed as the number of accepting runs of some nondeterministic polynomial-time Turing machine~$\mathcal{M}$.
+We use standard notions of Turing machines, omitting formal definitions: our machine have a single tape that consists initially of the input to the problem followed by padding and which is also used as the working tape.
 Let $P$ be the polynomial that bounds the maximal running time of~$\mathcal{M}$ as a function of the input length: up to multiplying by two we can ensure that $P$ takes only even values, and up to increasing $P$ we ensure that on an input word $u \in \{0,1\}^n$ of length~$n$ every run of $\mathcal{M}$ terminates in \emph{strictly} less than $P(n)$ steps.
 We will assume that the length of the tape of the machine never changes, which can be achieved by padding the tape.
 We code the tape symbols of $\mathcal{M}$, its state, and markers for the position of the head, as fixed-length words on the fixed alphabet $\Sigma = \{0,1\}$.
 We will write the status of the tape and machine after each computation step as a word over $\Sigma^*$, which encodes both the tape contents, the head position (as a marker close to the point of the tape where the head is located), and the state (also part of the marker): we call this a \emph{configuration}.
 By our assumption that the tape length never changes, all such words will have the same length.

 We also assume that, when the machine $\mathcal{M}$ wants to reject, it has no successor configuration (i.e., no transitions are possible from a rejecting configuration); and when the machine $\mathcal{M}$ wants to accept, it loops (in a deterministic way) from its current configuration.
 This means that, on an input $u$ of length~$n$, after $P(n)$ steps the number of runs that are still active precisely corresponds to the number of accepting runs on~$u$ (because all other runs have finished earlier and had no successor configuration when they rejected).